 After School Clubs – does my child have to attend every week or can they drop in?
 Your child is welcome at after-school clubs whenever they want to attend.
 However, some extra-curricular activities such as school performances may require committed attendance to avoid letting others down.
 A copy of the numerous lunchtime and after-school clubs are available on our website.

 How much homework should my child receive?
 We aim to set students in key stage 3 (Year 7, 8 and 9) at least one piece of meaningful homework each night.
 In key stage 4 (Year 10 and 11) there is usually one/two pieces per night.
 However, this will vary at more demanding times in the school year.
 In addition to this, all students have a reading book and we encourage them to spend around 15-20 minutes reading each day.
-Sixth Form students are expected to use their independent study sessions as well as wider reading to support their learning, as well as completing formal homework set.

 Who do I contact about homework?
 If you have questions about homework then please raise these with your child’s Head of Year or alternatively Mrs Emma Read, Assistant Head and Head of Teaching and Learning.